MoodyBones/moodyFirstWeb/README.md

 Audience
 Who are the people using this product?
 How might their use cases be different from yours?
 How does the design serve these use cases?

+Bio (or about page)

+Photo
+builds trust

+Call to action (CTA)
+a button

+Contact Info
+email address
+and social media, twitter, linkedin, insta

+Skills
+what tech you know
+what skills are
+or services

+Experience
+projects
+evidence to the skills listed

+optional.. volunteer work, education, awards

+critical..
+Perspective
+who you are trying to attract
+what theyre looking for